 Salish School of Spokane seeks to be a supportive partner for other endangered Indigenous language communities and learners.

-Summer Immersion Symposium 2025
+Winter Immersion Symposium 2026

 Salish School of Spokane serves students from 1 year old to 8th grade with Salish immersion care and instruction.
 Our students are becoming fluent speakers and have high achievement in literacy, math, science, culture, physical education, music and art.